 ; and Transfers

-is a geologist and Professor of Geology in the School of Geology and Geophysics at the University of Oklahoma.
-Her research focuses primarily on reconstructing aspects of Earth’s climate, especially from “deep-time” (primarily Paleozoic) intervals.
+is is a geoscientist and Director of and Eberly Professor in the School of Geosciences, Mewbourne College of Earth and Energy at the University of Oklahoma.
+Her research focuses primarily on Earth’s deep-time climate, especially the roles of aerosols (mineral dust) and glaciation in the climate system.
+(ORCID: https://orcid.org/0000-0001-6925-5675

 is an assistant professor in the History of Science Department at the University of Oklahoma.
 He studies issues in the area of science and religion.
 He is also the editor of the Isis Bibliography of the History of Science.